How Google, Facebook, Microsoft, and Amazon became the most manipulative advertisers on TV

 Back then, we were being charmed by companies that we knew—or had some sense—that they were connected to such serious problems as obesity, pollution, addiction, and more.
 Those, of course, still remain, but say what you want about beer or fast-food burgers, they don’t lead to issues of data privacy and misinformation, among others.

-The emotional connections forged by these ads seeks to paper over all of that, at least for 30 seconds at a time.
+The emotional connections forged by these ads seek to paper over all of that, at least for 30 seconds at a time.

 Oh, and add in a CEO tweet for good measure.